varabyte/kobweb/README.md

 ---

-You can also set CSS variables directly from code, if you have access to the backing HTML element.
+You can also set CSS variables directly from code if you have access to the backing HTML element.
 Below, we use the `ref` callback to get the backing element for a fullscreen `Box` and then use a `Button` to set it to a random color from the colors of the rainbow: